MrCryptographic/google-gemini-terminal/How To Setup.md

 <details>
   <summary>You also need to install Python for your version</summary>
   Go to https://python.org and install the correct version.

+  Make sure to `Install in/as PATH`!

+  Also after installing, open a new Powershell window and run `pip install google.generativeai` as that is required for this to work.
 </details>

 ## Step 1 - Make the folder and create the Terminal profile.